 We have developed an evidence based Theory of Change, which explains the relationship between numerous interacting factors, and provides a framework for understanding where interventions may be targeted to produce the desired outcome of improving a baby’s emotional development in their first thousand days.

-Over the next three months we’ll complete a series of short interviews, in-home ethnographies and focus groups across the UK, working to uncover key insights and principles for design.
+We have completed a series of short interviews, in-home ethnographies and focus groups across the UK, as well as visiting Sure Start centres and antenatal classes.

 March 30, 2017